-Apparently this works 75% of the time.
-That is crazy.
+Apparently this works 75% of the time

 I totally lol'ed when the guy looked away cuz he was about to laugh in the first girls face when she actually did it.